emil565a/DifferentialPrivacy_BachelorProject/readme.txt

 1. Introduction
     The Project.ipynb file contains all the code developed in relation to this project.
+    You can either view the execution of all the code by opening the HTML file (Project.html) in a browser, or you execute the code yourself, by executing each cell in the Project.ipynb file To execute the code itself, follow the instructions beneath.

 2. Requirements
     The project have been developed in Python 3.9.10 (64-bit), using the Jupyter Lab Notebook functionality.